Manhattan House: Features

 The exterior of Manhattan House resembles a continuous slab, but each of the building's five sections is physically separated to reduce the amount of space required for hallways.
 Only the basement, lobby, and roof of each section are connected to each other.
 There are elevators and stairs where each of the wings intersects the building's spine.
 The building was constructed with 15 elevators, arranged into five banks.
 Each bank contains one service elevator and two passenger elevators.
 These elevators were originally manually operated; most tenants chose to operate the elevators themselves, although they could also use a buzzer to summon an elevator operator.

-The superstructure of the upper floors consists of flat concrete slabs, removing the need for exposed ceiling beams.
-The apartments contain column-free living spaces measuring 22 or 25 ft across.
+When Manhattan House was completed, it was the largest structure in New York City to be made of reinforced concrete.
+The superstructure of the upper floors consists of flat concrete slabs without any exposed ceiling beams.
+The apartments contain column-free living spaces measuring 22 or 25 ft across, larger than most living rooms of the time.
 Each apartment has a relatively low ceiling height of 9 ft, shorter than pre-war apartment buildings, which typically had ceiling heights of 10 ft.
 Structural beams were placed within the partition walls in each apartment, as well as just behind the exterior wall.
 Consequently, the exterior walls are extremely thick, and each apartment has a very deep window sill.